YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 **Warning**

-YottaDB/GT.M implements database encryption with a plug-in architecture that allows for your choice of cipher.
-Any code statically or dynamically linked in to a YottaDB/GT.M process must meet the requirements of code used for external calls.
-The YottaDB/GT.M distribution includes a source reference implementation that interfaces to several common packages and libraries.
-You are free to use the reference implementations as is, but remember that the choice of cipher and package is yours, and YottaDB/FIS neither recommends nor supports any specific package.
+YottaDB implements database encryption with a plug-in architecture that allows for your choice of cipher.
+Any code statically or dynamically linked in to a YottaDB process must meet the requirements of code used for external calls.
+The YottaDB distribution includes a source reference implementation that interfaces to several common packages and libraries.
+You are free to use the reference implementations as is, but remember that the choice of cipher and package is yours, and YottaDB neither recommends nor supports any specific package.

 .. note::
    In any given instance, you must use the same encryption libraries for all databases accessed by the processes of an application instance, but each database file can have its own key.
 Of course, all processes accessing a database or journal file must use the same encryption algorithm and key.

 **Data in Database and Journal Files**

-A YottaDB/GT.M database file contains several parts:
+A YottaDB database file contains several parts:

 1. A file header containing information pertaining to the database file itself.
 2. Global and local bit maps, which together specify which blocks in the file are in use and which blocks are free.
 3. Data blocks containing the actual data, as well as index blocks containing structural information providing paths to the actual data (there is a directory tree, and one or more global variable trees).
 Each data or index block consists of a block header, and one or more data records.

-In an encrypted database, YottaDB/GT.M encrypts only the index and data records in a database.
+In an encrypted database, YottaDB encrypts only the index and data records in a database.
 The file header, bit maps, and block headers are not encrypted, i.e., information relating to database structure is not encrypted.
 This means some system administration operations such as turning journaling on and off, do not require the encryption key for a database file.
 Others, such as MUPIP EXTRACT, do.

 Journal files contain data records, such as before image records, update records, and after image records, as well as structural information such as transaction markers, process records, etc. Again, only records that contain data - before image records, update records and after image records - are encrypted.
 Records that contain structural information remain in cleartext.